Twenty Sober Activities That are More Fun than Using Drugs or Drinking

 - Have your own film festival.
 Line up a series of movies in a single genre or featuring a single actor, actress or director.
 Invite friends over.
 Everyone should bring food or refreshments.
 Discuss the merits of each movie before moving on to the next one.

-Note: Inclusion in this article does not constitute endorsement of any particular website or service.
+Note: Inclusion in this article does not constitute an endorsement of any particular website or service.